 This lens does not exhibit focus shift, the plane of sharp focus moving forward or backward as the aperture is narrowed (residual spherical aberration or RSA).
 Many modern lenses automatically correct for focus shift, though focus breathing (more later) can create slight angle of view changes.

 When used on a camera that utilizes a lens's entire image circle, a lens can be expected to create peripheral shading at the widest aperture settings.
 However, the about two stops of f/2.8 corner shading this lens produces are relatively low — good performance.
 At f/4, corner shading is reduced by a stop.
-By f/8 and narrower apertures, very low shading amounts remain — about 0.25 stops.
+By f/8 and narrower apertures, low shading amounts remain — about 0.25 stops.

 APS-C format cameras using lenses projecting a full-frame-sized image circle avoid most vignetting problems.
 In this case, the just-over one-stop of shading showing at 200mm f/2.8 may be visible in some images, especially those with a solid color (such as a blue sky) showing in the corners, and the about 0.5 stops at the wider focal lengths will seldom be noticed.